medelfor/surreal-docs-documentation/surdocs/docs/reference/cli.md

  - [Global options](docs/cli/global-options "Global options") - describes what global options are available when using Surreal Docs CLI;
  - [init](docs/cli/init "Init command") command - the command initializing/reconfiguring the Surreal Docs project.
  - [generate](docs/cli/generate "Generate command") command - the command used to generate the documentation;
+ - [migrate](docs/cli/migrate "Migrate command") command - the command used to migrate surreal projects from old versions to new ones;
+ - [auth](docs/cli/auth "Auth command") command - the command used to save [access tokens](docs/cli/global-options#access-tokens "Access tokens") in the system's vault;
+ - [token create](docs/cli/token-create "Token create command") command - the command used to issue Surreal Cloud [access tokens](docs/cli/global-options#access-tokens "Access tokens");
+ - [token list](docs/cli/token-list "Token list command") command - the command used to list [access tokens](docs/cli/global-options#access-tokens "Access tokens") issued by user;
+ - [quota list](docs/cli/quota-list "Quota list command") command - the command used to show usage of Surreal Cloud resources constrained by a quota;
+ - [organization create](docs/cli/organization-create "Organization create command") command - the command used to create Surreal Cloud organizations;
+ - [organization delete](docs/cli/organization-delete "Organization delete command") command - the command used to generate the documentation;
+ - [organization list](docs/cli/organization-list "Organization list command") command - the command used to generate the documentation;
+ - [project announce](docs/cli/project-announce "Project announce command") command - the command used to create Surreal Cloud projects;
+ - [project collaborator add](docs/cli/project-collaborator-add "Project collaborator add command") command - the command used to generate the documentation;
+ - [project collaborator delete](docs/cli/project-collaborator-delete "Project collaborator delete command") command - the command used to generate the documentation;
+ - [project collaborator list](docs/cli/project-collaborator-list "Project collaborator list command") command - the command used to generate the documentation;
+ - [project create](docs/cli/project-create "Project create command") command - the command used to create Surreal Cloud projects;
+ - [project delete](docs/cli/project-delete "Project delete command") command - the command used to generate the documentation;
+ - [project list](docs/cli/project-list "Project list command") command - the command used to generate the documentation;
+ - [project publish](docs/cli/project-publish "Project publish command") command - the command used to generate the documentation;

 ``contents
 cli/global-options